-To introduce the engineering challenge to your student, watch the video made by elementary science teacher and NSTA member, Sean Musselman demonstrating how his family blocks light in his child’s bedroom before introducing the Darken the Room Challenge to your student.
+To introduce the engineering challenge to your student, watch the video made by elementary science teacher and NSTA member Sean Musselman, who demonstrates how his family blocks light in his child’s bedroom, before introducing the Darken the Room Challenge to your student.

 Assessing Prior Knowledge

 Encourage your student to share what they know (or think they know) about materials and how they affect light.
-Ask them to share “some examples of materials they think block light better than others" and “why do you think these materials block light better than other materials?”
-Students may give many different reasons to explain why some materials block, or reflect light better than others, but the goal here is not to distinguish between right vs. wrong.
+Ask them to share some examples of materials they think block light better than others, and ask, “Why do you think these materials block light better than other materials?”
+Students may give many different reasons to explain why some materials block, or reflect, light better than others, but the goal here is not to distinguish between right vs. wrong.
 Rather, we want to foster discussion about the properties of these materials and what makes some materials more suitable to use in the Darken the Room Challenge than others.

-Students may also call on knowledge from previous grade levels during this discussion.
+Students may also draw on knowledge from previous grade levels during this discussion.

 Ask Phase of the Engineering Design Process

 Ask students, “What is the problem we are trying to solve?
 What do we need to know to solve the problem?”
 Make sure that students ultimately understand they are working toward the shared goal of figuring out which materials block light best to know which kinds of materials to use to darken our room.

 During the Imagine stage of the Engineering Design Process, students must brainstorm solutions and research ideas.
 Students have already brainstormed which materials they think will work best and which will not, but how do they know what they think is true?
 Tell students, “We will have to investigate the different ways we currently block light and the materials you use to complete the Darken the Room Challenge.”